ICJIA/continuum-sud/markdown/intercepts/intercept-3.md

 <details>
 	<summary>PHARMACOLOGICAL METHODS: MEDICATION-ASSISTED TREATMENT (MAT)</summary>

-**Description:**   [Medication-Assisted Treatment (MAT) programs](http://www.samhsa.gov/medication-assisted-treatment/treatment) incorporate the use of medicine to treat opioid or alcohol use disorders, in conjunction with behavioral therapies or counseling to treat individuals with SUDs.[^35]  With regard to opioids, the use of medication alone is called opioid replacement therapy (ORT), which alone, can also be effective to treat opioid use disorders (OUDs).[^36] MAT programs help with treatment retention and abstinence by decreasing withdrawal symptoms and cravings; increasing quality of life; reducing risk of HIV and hepatitis C; reducing risky behaviors associated with substance use; as well as decreasing risk for overdose.[^37]   MAT programs can be in the community [healthcare office, methadone maintenance clinic, primary care physicians’ office, certified opioid treatment programs (OTPs)] or [correctional settings](http://nicic.gov/topics/5288-medication-assisted-treatment-mat-in-corrections).[^38]  Each type of medication for MAT is Food and Drug Administration (FDA) approved and is most effective when coupled with other counseling or therapy services for SUDs.[^39]
+**Description:**   [Medication-Assisted Treatment (MAT) programs](http://www.samhsa.gov/medication-assisted-treatment/treatment) incorporate the use of medicine to treat opioid or alcohol use disorders, in conjunction with behavioral therapies or counseling to treat individuals with SUDs.[^35]  With regard to opioids, the use of medication alone is called opioid replacement therapy (ORT), which alone, can also be effective to treat opioid use disorders (OUDs).[^36] MAT programs help with treatment retention and abstinence by decreasing withdrawal symptoms and cravings; increasing quality of life; reducing risk of HIV and hepatitis C; reducing risky behaviors associated with substance use; as well as decreasing risk for overdose.[^37]   MAT programs can be in the community [healthcare office, methadone maintenance clinic, primary care physicians’ office, certified opioid treatment programs (OTPs)] or [correctional settings](http://nicic.gov/topics/5288-medication-assisted-treatment-mat-in-corrections).[^38]  Each type of medication for MAT is Food and Drug Administration (FDA) approved and is most effective when coupled with other counseling or therapy and/or support services for SUDs; however, research also suggests benefits from medication alone without counseling.[^39]

 ***Medications to treat Opioid Use Disorders (OUDs)***
 **[Buprenporphine](http://www.samhsa.gov/medication-assisted-treatment/treatment/buprenorphine)** offers a partial opioid agonist, producing similar, but lessened, effects of opiates.
 To increase the safety of buprenorphine and decrease the likelihood of diversion or misuse, naloxone—an opioid receptor blocker—is added to the medication.[^40]  Medications include, but are not limited to